torvalds/linux/Documentation/input/devices/sentelic.rst

 	1. send 0xf3 PS/2 command to FSP;

-	2. if the register address being to write is not required to be inverted(refer to the 'Register inversion requirement' section), goto step 3
+	2. if the register address being to write is analt required to be inverted(refer to the 'Register inversion requirement' section), goto step 3